CurryPeng/sonic-buildimage/README.buildsystem.md

 Every **platform/[VENDOR]/** directory is a derived part of buildimage frontend, that defines rules and targets for a concrete vendor.

 ### Build output
 **target/** is basically a build output.
-You can find all biuld artifacts there.
+You can find all build artifacts there.

 ## Recipes and target groups
 Now let's go over a definition of recipes and target groups.